xijunke/Conceptual-design-and-application-of-insect-bioinspired-FWMAV/README.md

 by Prof. Weiping Zhang, Dr. Xijun Ke

-National Defence Industry Press, 2021
+National Defence Industry Press, Sep.
+2021

-Online sales webpage address: https://item.jd.com/13529244.html
+This academic monograph can be available by [online purchase](https://item.jd.com/13529244.html).

 ---------------------------------------------------------------------------------------------------------
 **Front Cover and publication page of this book**